Units of textile measurement: Denier

+To measure a fiber's denier count, generally a sample of 900 meters is weighed, and the result is multiplied by ten.
 For single fibers, instead of weighing, a machine called a vibroscope is used.
-A known length of the fiber (usually 20 mm) is set to vibrate, and its fundamental frequency measured, allowing the calculation of the mass and thus the linear density.
+A known length of the fiber (usually 20mm) is set to vibrate, and its fundamental frequency measured, allowing the calculation of the mass and thus the linear density.

 Yarn length

 Given the linear density and weight the yarn length can be calculated; for example:

 l/m = 1693 × l_{m}/Nec × m/kg, where l/m is the yarn length in metres, l_{m}/Nec is the English cotton count and m/kg is the yarn weight in kilograms.

-The following length units are defined.